 I don’t know how to solve this problem, but it is a good problem to have.
 I know people that punch a clock for eight hours a day and hate their job.
 I am fortunate that I work 10-12 hours a day and it feels like I am not even working.
 Then I get to be Dad.

 My dad was an awesome dad.
 He was my first and forever coach.
 Each day as I play with my kids, help them with homework, talk to them, take them to practices, bike rides etc I realize that I am trying to be the Dad that my Father was.
 I can only hope that I am as successful as he was.

 Three on One Parenting is very difficult.
 Because at Home there is no MOM, I have to fill that role (a whole post can be filled on gender roles).
 I make lunches and dinner, do laundry, fold clothes, etc).
 I try to clean up!
 I DO TRY!!
 My guilt in single parenting is that I dont do the DAD stuff 100%.
 I try to play catch, wrestle, bike rides, kick soccer balls, play tag, catch crayfish etc. But it is really hard when also filling the mom roles.
-I am not sure women feel this guilt about Dad Roles especially if they are the ones who want divorce (which I am pretty sure more women initiate divorce than men).
+I am not sure women feel this guilt about Dad Roles especially if they are the ones who want divorce.

 Each stage of my kids’ lives is a joy to watch.
 I miss them being little…but hey who knows…maybe the right woman will come along and I can bring a few new “UNRELIABLE EMPLOYEES” on.